New Feeding Habits for the Mind

 So that’s what the Buddha was talking about with nibbana: The mind doesn’t feed anymore.
 When it doesn’t feed, it’s not confined to its food source, doesn’t have to carry its food source around, isn’t limited by where there’s food and where there’s not.
 When you look back, you realize that the steps you were following along the practice were precisely that fourth kind of kamma: the kamma that leads beyond kamma, to the end of action, to the end of having to feed.

 If you’re observing the precepts, practicing concentration, and developing discernment into what the mind needs to feed on, what it doesn’t need to feed on, what kind of feeding is good for it, what kind of feeding is bad for it, and then feed it in such a way that ultimately it gets so strong that it doesn’t have to feed any more, it can let go.
-And at that point an entirely new dimension opens up in the mind that you couldn’t have even conceived before.
+At that point, an entirely new dimension opens up in the mind that you couldn’t have even conceived before.

 That’s ultimately where the practice leads.
 It takes this mind—which is feeding on the body, feeding on feelings, perceptions, thought constructs, and consciousness—and tells it that there are better things to feed on.
 If you feed on these things, you’re going to be really sorry because your food source is going to run out on you very quickly.
-It’s going to keep changing—and with that sense of uncertainty and instability in life, how can the mind find any sense of wellbeing?
-At the same time it turns out that a lot of that food is junk food, which keeps you weak and unhealthy.
+It’s going to keep changing—and with that sense of uncertainty and instability in life, how can the mind find any sense of well-being?
+At the same time, it turns out that a lot of that food is junk food, which keeps you weak and unhealthy.
 So you teach the mind better ways to feed through the practice until the path finally issues in a point where the mind is at total equilibrium, doesn’t need to feed anymore, and you can let go.

 So that’s where we’re headed.
 As the Buddha said, the only things he teaches are suffering or stress and then the end of suffering.
 That may seem like a narrow ideal.
 What about helping humankind and all the other great issues?
 He said to straighten out your own mind first and when that’s straightened out, when you’re really free, the type of help you can then give to people is the best kind of help.
 There’s no hidden feeding agenda, no hidden need to feed on the sense of pride that comes from being a very helpful or very important person, which can actually spoil the help, spoil the compassion.
 You’re operating from a sense of compassion that comes from total freedom, total independence—which is ultimately the only compassion you can really trust.